sillypantscoder/enchantedmilkshakes/README.md

 ### ULTIMATE SANDWICH

 The ULTIMATE SANDWICH is an amazing item.
-Eating it gives you Absorption, Regeneration, Fire Resistance, and Resistance, plus it has a 10% chance to duplicate each item in your inventory.
+Eating it gives you Absorption, Regeneration, Fire Resistance, Resistance, and 5 experience levels, plus it has a 10% chance to duplicate each item in your inventory.
 But it's hard to craft: You need 5 ice cream sandwiches, plus two normal sandwiches, to craft it.
 Combining one with a chorus fruit in the crafting table gives you an elytra!

+### Mud

+Mud is a fluid.
+It is brown, and flows slowly.

+### Good Things

+A Good Thing looks like a chicken, but it has red spots.
+Good Things attack bad things with Enchanted Milkshakes.

+### Weird Biome

+The Weird Biome is weird.
+It's a desert-like biome that has lakes of mud, happy faces, "ore towers", shipwrecks, fossils, and ocean ruins.
+It generates only in the Overworld, but it contains bastion remnants and end cities.
+Have fun! :P